patrickab/Agents-in-a-box/README.md

 # Agent-in-a-Box

-**Agent-in-a-Box** is a secure orchestration layer that wraps arbitrary AI agents (such as Aider or Gemini) into a unified sandboxed, ephemeral runtime.
-It solves the "untrusted execution" problem inherent in autonomous coding agents by decoupling the agent from the host OS.
+**Agent-in-a-Box** is a secure orchestration layer that wraps arbitrary agents into a unified sandboxed, ephemeral runtime.
 It allows developers to deploy agents against local repositories with **rootless containerization**, **kernel-level isolation**, and **strict network perimeter control**.

 **Supported Agents:**
 *   [Aider](https://aider.chat/)